reweiser3/TempoGames-Ava/README.md

     - Red Card = Your most difficult opponent
     - Green Card = Your easiest opponent
 - Your Friends Online list - This list is really just your 'Friends' list that are other application users.
-Clicking the star beside the friend will make them a favorite and resort the list to put them on top.
+Clicking the star beside the friend will make them a favorite and resort the list to put them on top then ordered by last, first.